 B.S. in Applied Meteorology

 The Bachelor of Science degree in Applied Meteorology provides a practical understanding of the physics and dynamics of the atmosphere.
-Students use a state-of-the-art meteorology lab and computer-equipped classrooms to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.
+Students use a state-of-the-art meteorology lab and interactive meteorological graphics software to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.
 Emphasis is placed on applying theory to operational weather forecasting and decision making for weather-sensitive industries, including possible hands-on experience as a meteorology intern.
 The program prepares graduating students for careers as meteorologists, within the government, military, television, or private sectors, or as flight dispatchers or for graduate studies toward a career in research or academia.

 Students in the Applied Meteorology degree may choose to pursue an Emergency Response Meteorologist Certification, Aircraft Dispatch Certification, Fixed-wing or Helicopter Flight minor (leading to Commercial Pilot Certification), or a Defense Studies minor.
 Each of these options requires additional credits and involves unique course requirements.
 Students can find the requirements for the Aircraft Dispatch Certification, Flight minor, and Defense Studies minor in the course catalog.